 - Desk space in the Future of Humanity Institute’s office, which is shared with the Global Priorities Institute and Centre for Effective Altruism

 - Access to regular seminars and working groups, including those run under FHI’s Research Scholars Programme

-- Mentorship and support from FHI’s researchers including Dr Owen Cotton-Barratt, the co-ordinator of the scholarship programme
+- Mentorship and support from FHI’s researchers including Dr Owen Cotton-Barratt, the co-ordinator of the program programme

 - The opportunity to network with world-leading researchers and to participate in social occasions and lively lectures held at FHI

-The scholarship will be awarded for the duration of your course, subject to satisfactory academic progress.
+The sponsorship will be awarded for the duration of your course, subject to satisfactory academic progress.

-- Nationality: Scholarships will be awarded to Home/EU or overseas students.
+- Nationality: financial aid positions will be awarded to Home/EU or overseas students.

 - Number of Scholarships: The University will be awarding up to 8 scholarships for scholars whose research aims to answer crucial questions for improving the long-term prospects of humanity.